 Your stress level and how you are coping with changes

 Shortened or curved penis.
-This may happen because scar tissue forms after surgery.
+This problem may happen because scar tissue forms after surgery.
 Or it could be because of damage to nerves, blood vessels, or both.

 Other physical problems.
 You may have fatigue, pain, nausea, or shortness of breath after cancer treatment.
-These may lead you to not have sex, or make it harder to enjoy sex.
+These may lead you to not have sex or make it harder to enjoy sex.

 Body image problems.
 You may have lost or gained weight, lost muscle, or gained breast tissue.
 You may have an ostomy bag on your belly.
 You may have scars or skin changes.
 Any of these can make you feel self-conscious and less interested in sex.

 Endocrinologist.
-This is a doctor who treats hormone problems.
+This healthcare provider treats hormone problems.